Corporate and Commercial

 In conclusion, the recent amendments introduced in the LLPAA 2024 marks a promising shift towards improved governance and accountability in LLPs.
 With these new frameworks and future guidelines, stakeholders have the opportunity to enhance cooperate governance and embed greater transparency in their reporting practices.

-If you have any questions or require any additional information, please contact Chan Xian Ai, or the Zaid Ibrahim & Co (in association with KPMG Law) partner you usually deal with.
-This article was prepared with the assistance of Ellesya Myra Faredz, Associate at Zaid Ibrahim & Co (in association with KPMG Law).
+If you have any questions or require any additional information, please contact Chan Xian Ai, or the Zaid Ibrahim & Co partner you usually deal with.
+This article was prepared with the assistance of Ellesya Myra Faredz, Associate at Zaid Ibrahim & Co.

 Enhancing Transparency and Accountability: Key Amendments to the Limited Liability Partnership Act 2012